Saw – The Ride: Queue

 The entrance is situated at the back of Saw Plaza.
 The exterior queue line consists of mock razor wire fences and various props that resemble torture elements from the films.
 Walkie talkie recordings of panicked policemen inside the building are played for guests waiting in line.
 Loud ambient music is played throughout the area.
 The queue travels around the back of the warehouse and then into the building itself.
 Inside, riders walk through a dimly lit corridor, with four shotguns hanging from the ceiling.
 The guns 'fire' every 90 seconds to give a jump effect.
 The corridor leads up some stairs past a cage with a trap (the Rack from Saw III).
 Traveling up the stairs, Billy the Puppet can be seen and heard on TV monitors, at certain times explaining the "rules" of the ride.
 Above the queue, a body is seen tangled in barbed wire (referencing the first Saw), before the queue goes into the station.
-Here, mannequin parts are fixed in various small devices or hanging from the walls, and misted windows flash on the wall opposite the queue.
+Here, mannequin parts are fixed in various small devices or hanging from the walls next to Billy the Puppet on his tricycle (taken from Saw Alive), and misted windows flash on the wall opposite the queue.
 In the ride station, a digital countdown timer is visible above the gates.

 Once finished, riders exit the cars and walk back down another stairway.
 The two industrial fans on the exterior of the Saw warehouse are seen on the wall by the exit path.
 A short video of Billy plays at the end of the stairs.
 More mannequin parts hang from above, as well as a severed head on a weighing scale (as seen in a poster for Saw IV).
 Riders then exit the building and pass the Saw Store and Photo Booth.

 Closures

 On 11 March 2009, the ride was scheduled to be launched by a group of invited celebrities, including the director of Saw II, Saw III and Saw IV, Darren Lynn Bousman, who posted an account of his experience on his Facebook profile.
 The ride experienced a delay, a barrier shut-down, and a subsequent stop, blamed by park officials on a computer programming error.
 An ambulance was called when one woman suffered a panic attack.

-Following an incident on The Smiler at Alton Towers on 2 June 2015 that resulted in its closure, Merlin Entertainment announced on 5 June 2015 that they were closing Saw – The Ride and two other roller coasters at Chessington World of Adventures for the "foreseeable future" while safety protocols and procedures were evaluated.
-The ride eventually reopened on 9 July 2015.
+On 5 June 2015, following a serious accident on The Smiler roller coaster at Alton Towers, which left several passengers in critical condition, Merlin Entertainment temporarily closed Saw along with two other roller coasters at Chessington World of Adventures.
+Safety protocols and procedures were reviewed during the closure.
+Saw eventually reopened the following month on 9 July 2015.